caryoscelus/heavy-bright-sun-wip/chapters/001-chapter-first.md

 more accurate account of situation.
 This was indeed quite a typical party at a late stage; most were already high and had already formed circles and cared little of the outside world.
-There were two things that made it look so strange at first: small room that condensed everybody to the point of circles mixing up and sober me being so out of place.
+There were two things that made it look so strange at first: small room that condensed everybody to the point of circles mixing up, and sober me being so out of place.

 I had been staying there for a while, watching and listening and pondering, when